-At the American Indian Cancer Foundation (AICAF), we imagine a world where cancer is no longer the leading cause of death for American Indian and Alaska Native people.
-Through hard work, culturally appropriate community-based programs and policy change that affords Native people access to the best prevention and treatment strategies, we see a day where American Indian and Alaska Native communities are free of the burdens of cancer.
+At the American Indian Cancer Foundation (AICAF), we imagine a world where cancer is no longer the leading cause of death for Native people.
+Through hard work, culturally appropriate community-based programs, and policy change that affords Indigenous people access to the best prevention and treatment strategies, we see a day where Native communities are free of the burdens of cancer.

-Bring attention to American Indian and Alaska Native cancer burdens and solutions
+Bring attention to Indigenous cancer burdens and solutions

-Increase availability of reliable American Indian and Alaska Native cancer data and solutions
+Increase availability of reliable Native-focused cancer data and solutions

 We support the collection and use of population-specific data to guide efforts.

-We make sure findings are shared and published so all Native communities can benefit from new ideas and knowledge.
+We make sure to share our findings so all Native communities can benefit from new ideas and knowledge.

 Tribes for Hope